microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/v1.0/docs/Microsoft.Graph.DeviceManagement.Administration.md

 Create a new deviceAndAppManagementRoleAssignment object.

 ### [New-MgDeviceManagementRoleDefinition](New-MgDeviceManagementRoleDefinition.md)
-Create a new roleDefinition object.
+Create a new deviceAndAppManagementRoleDefinition object.

 ### [New-MgDeviceManagementRoleDefinitionRoleAssignment](New-MgDeviceManagementRoleDefinitionRoleAssignment.md)
 Create a new roleAssignment object.